 Back to top

-Students can earn a Bachelor of Science in Neuroscience by completing all the requirements for the BA, plus an additional 3 elective courses that include 1-3 quarters of faculty-supervised neuroscience research as an elective course.
+Students can earn a Bachelor of Science in Neuroscience by completing all the requirements for the BA, plus an additional 3 elective courses that include 1-3 quarters of faculty-supervised research or scholarly research as an elective course.
 These two additional requirements are the two principal distinctions between the BA and BS programs.
 The research elective must result in a written thesis and a poster presentation at the end of the academic year in which it is taken.

 Students are encouraged to seek out laboratory experiences in their first and second years but are only able to enroll in the research elective thesis course in the third and fourth.
 For more information on finding a research mentor, click here.